 In fact, a few months ago we were excited to launch our website and exhibition in Marseille 📸🖼🇫🇷

-Our excitement is not over yet: next week we will bring the stories, photos and much more in Brussels! 🇧🇪 And by the way, you're all invited: come visit us at KANO Brussels on Thursday, 24 September at 6pm! 👋
+Our excitement is not over yet: we brought the stories, photos and much more in Brussels! 🇧🇪 And by the way, you're all invited: come visit us at KANO Brussels until October, 25th!
+We will also have a finissage event a few days earlier, on 15.10.2020 👋

 Okito, 30, is from Kinshasa, DRC, where he still has a wife and a child.
 He is currently doing a BSc in engineering and has been in Northern Cyprus for a year and three months.
 He was recently arrested when he accidentally crossed the border into Europe.
 His parents had to pay EUR 2000 to an immigration lawyer to get him out.